svtk/AtomicKotlinCourse/Introduction to Objects/Lists/Exercise 5/task.md

-## Mastering the IDE: Quick Documentation on a Variable
+## Mastering the IDE: TODO

+Quick Documentation on a Variable

 You can press <span class="shortcut">&shortcut:QuickJavaDoc;</span>
 or run a <span class="control">`Quick Documentation`</span> action